How to Share Excel Workbook with Multiple Users Like a Pro?

 With this, you can easily extract details like what and who have made the changes.

 Applying passwords in the shared workbook is optional.
-But if you don’t assign any password then the third person can easily unprotect your excel sheet and can make modifications to the protected Excel items.
+But if you don’t assign any password, then the third person can easily unprotect your Excel sheet and make modifications to the protected Excel items.

 Ensure that you have selected a password that is quite easy to remember.